heyprincesingh/Newt-Global/Oracle SQL/README.md

-# Python Mega Course - Certificate
+# The Complete Oracle SQL Certification Course - Certificate

 This repository contains the certificate for completing **Course 2: The Complete Oracle SQL Certification Course** on Udemy.